jianxuecn/opencl-examples/README.md

 ## Introduction

-This is a set of image processing examples using OpenCL acceleration and Qt GUI for the *Cloude Computing Course* and *Computer Graphics Course* in School of Engineering Science (SES), University of Chinese Academy of Sciences (UCAS).
+This project provide a set of image processing examples using OpenCL acceleration and Qt GUI for the *Cloud Computing Course* and *Computer Graphics Course* in School of Engineering Science (SES), University of Chinese Academy of Sciences (UCAS).

-It is demonstrated in this project how to write a parallel program for fast image processing based on OpenCL on GPU, together with a Qt based GUI.
+This projcet demonstrates how to write parallel programs for fast image processing on GPUs via OpenCL, together with a Qt based GUI.
 Following main topics have been included and implemented:

 1. Finding the OpenCL platforms and devices in a computer system;
 2. Setting up the OpenCL context and interacting with the OpenCL device through the context;